Innovation in Teaching and Learning

 INNOVATIONS IN TEACHING AND LEARNING GRANTS

-- Faculty and/or staff members seek to develop programs that cultivate in our students diverse forms of literacy, including but not limited to quantitative reasoning, written, oral, and performative expression as well as modes of media and technological literacy.
+- Developing programs that cultivate in our students diverse forms of literacy, including but not limited to quantitative reasoning, written, oral, and performative expression as well as modes of media and technological literacy.

-- A department or interdisciplinary program seeks to design and adopt a program of portfolios for its majors, design a gateway or capstone course, or overhaul a lab experience.
+- Designing or significantly redesigning a program of portfolios for majors, a gateway or capstone course in an interdisciplinary program, or a lab experience.

-- Faculty and/or staff members seek to develop and test new approaches for assessing the quality of student learning.
+- Experimentation with new approaches for assessing the quality of student learning in a program or major.

-ITL grants cannot be employed to support departments or interdisciplinary programs that include a domestic or international short-term off-campus study experience for students.
+ITL grants cannot be employed to support a domestic or international short-term off-campus study experience for students.
 If you are interested in such a program, please contact Susan Holme, Director of OCS.

 In addition to the cover form (see below), applications should not exceed five (5) typed pages and should include the following items: